Kerepēhi Raw Water Upgrades

 Feel free to take a look at the timelapse video featured on this page.
 This shows the construction process from the ground preparations to the finished tanks.

-Plans are in progress to choose the best time to switch everything over with as little disruption as possible.
+As at January 2026, significant progress is being made to switch everything over with as little disruption as possible.

 Above: The red and blue line is the water main which has been replacedThe budgets were approximately $2.7 million for the tanks and $6.05 million for the pipeline.